gkiarashv/xv6/contributions/Sep 28 2023/README.md

 ```
 times(int pid, e_time_t * time);
 ```
-This system call returns the timing information for the process with process id of `pid` as the e_time_t structure into `time` variable.
+This system call returns the timing information for the process with process id of `pid` and stores it as `e_time_t` structure.

 The implementation of `sys_times()` is given in `sysproc.c` as follows:

 ![cmd](https://github.com/gkiarashv/xv6/blob/main/images/sys_times.png)

-The `get_process_time()` function is exactly the `wait(0)` function with this difference that it only search for a ZOMBIE child that has a pid that matches the `tpid`.
-When this child is found, the timing information is completed by computing the ending and total times.
-Then, it is returned(copyout) to the e_time_t structure in the user space.
+The `get_process_time()` function functions similarly to `wait(0)`, but with a distinction: it specifically looks for a ZOMBIE child process that matches the target pid specified in `tpid`.
+Once this child process is identified, the function calculates ending and total times using the `sys_uptime()` function and completes the timing information.
+Subsequently, this information is copied out to the `e_time_t` structure in the user space before being returned.

 ![cmd](https://github.com/gkiarashv/xv6/blob/main/images/getprocesstime.png)